- 19 May 2022

 - From the Settings section, define the desired Directory.
 Enable the Show Service Settings checkbox.
 Click Next.

-Input the Windows Username and Password matching the Windows account logged into the installing computer/FileSystem.
-Click Next. - From the Database Setup page, select MS SQL for the Database Type.
-Under Connection Type, select Basic and then enter the corresponding database server and name via DB Server and DB Database respectively.
+Input the Windows Username and Password of the Windows account logged into the installing computer/FileSystem.
+Click Next. - From the Database Setup Page, select MS SQL for the Database Type.
+Under Connection Type, select Basic and enter the corresponding database server and name via DB Server and DB Database, respectively.

 Configuring Cookies